ST10030291/OPSC7311-POE/README.md

 real time database and disaplys the correct data according to the number of points the users have.

 ## Feature 2
-For Feature 2 we added a timer to help user track their time while completing tasks, we added a delete feature for tasks when ou view tasks, click the task and it will take you to the current task and there will be a delete icon for you to delete a task if you want to and we added another feature which is the ability for users to have a profile picture so in total we added 3 features.
+For Feature 2 we added a timer to help user track their time while completing tasks, we added a delete feature for tasks when our view tasks, click the task and it will take you to the current task and there will be a delete icon for you to delete a task if you want to and we added another feature which is the ability for users to have a profile picture so in total we added 3 features.

 ## Who implemented what ?
 ### Avish Judnarain, ST10030291